OpenMD/OpenMD/samples/water/dimer/README.md

 <img src="../../figures/ssd.png" alt="image" width="500" height="auto">

-which should be 2.26 angstroms and 149.9 degrees, respectively.
+which should be 2.67 angstroms and 156.1 degrees, respectively.
 For the two TIP4P molecules in `two.xyz` we get 2.76 angstroms and 177.1 degrees:

 <img src="../../figures/two.png" alt="image" width="500" height="auto">

-For the mixed case (one SSD/E and one TIP4P) where TIP4P is the H-bond acceptor, we get an intermediate structure with 2.72 angstroms and 160.6
+For the mixed case (one SSD/E and one TIP4P) where TIP4P is the H-bond donor, we get an intermediate structure with 2.47 angstroms and 178.9
 degrees:

 <img src="../../figures/mix.png" alt="image" width="500" height="auto">

-And for the Cl<sup>-</sup> ion with the SSD/E molecule, we get a Cl-O distance of 3.16 angstroms and an O-H-Cl angle of 178.9 degrees:
+And for the Cl<sup>-</sup> ion with the SSD/E molecule, we get a Cl-O distance of 3.24 angstroms and an O-H-Cl angle of 111.8 degrees, with the Chloride ion sitting along the H-O-H bisector:

 <img src="../../figures/cl.png" alt="image" width="500" height="auto">